Msgana/youtube_livestream/README.md

 ## Hardware
 Below is a list of the hardware used to for the system.
   * RaspberryPi 3B
-  * Raspberrpi mini Camera module 10MP
+  * Raspberrypi mini Camera module 10MP
   * Platform to run python script

 ## Python Libraries